dylan-lang/opendylan/README.txt

 Welcome to Open Dylan!

-Open Dylan is the open source release of Functional Developer.

 This file is intended to give you a basic hint as to how to start hacking on Open Dylan and what is and is not included in the Open Source version.